rohittwr55/SSMS_SQL_PowerBI_Project_Data_Analysis/README.md

 This project simulates a how to create a data warehouse and how to implements a multi-layered data warehouse architecture using SQL Server.

-The goal is to design and build a scalable data pipeline using the Bronze → Silver → Gold layered approach to transform raw data into analytics-ready data models.
+The goal is to design and build a scalable data pipeline using the Bronze(raw_data) → Silver(processed_data) → Gold(analytics) layered approach to transform raw data into analytics-ready data models.

 **This project demonstrates:**